First Steps after Diagnosis

 - Cognitive Stimulation Therapy for people with early and moderate dementia.

-There are also a number of dementia projects running in different locations in Ireland.
+There are also many dementia projects running in different locations in Ireland.
 These projects all focus on living well with dementia and include a dementia choir, walking groups, exercise classes and much more.
-Find out what is available in your area visit our services in my county page or by calling our free and confidential Alzheimer National Helpline at 1800 341 341
+To find out what is available in your area, visit our services in my county page or by calling our free and confidential Alzheimer National Helpline at 1800 341 341

 Tips to manage day-to-day

 There are positive steps you can take to help yourself with day-to-day life.
 For most people with dementia, changes happen gradually.
 You will have time to adjust and find out what works for you.
 People with dementia recommend the following practical tips:

 - Give yourself time

 - Use a diary

 - Keep vital stuff in the same place

 - Use technology to help you